BabaMajid/Odhum/README.md

   Common Usage:
-  1. For hash calculation and scanning at the same time. odhum.py -d E:\malwares -o E:\output.xlsx -m auto --algo sha256   --only support xlsx output format.
+  1. For hash calculation and scanning at the same time.

+     odhum.py -d E:\malwares -o E:\output.xlsx -m auto --algo sha256   --only support xlsx output format.

      --auto mode will calculate hashes first and then check those hashes automatically.

-  2. For Hashes calculation only, incase you want to scan later. odhum.py -d E:\malwares -o E:\output.xlsx -m save --algo md5   --will only calculate hashes along with file names.
+  2. For Hashes calculation only, incase you want to scan later.

+     odhum.py -d E:\malwares -o E:\output.xlsx -m save --algo md5   --will only calculate hashes along with file names.

   3. Scan Already created files.
-It can only scan file in it's own format. odhum.py -f E:\malwares.xlsx -o E:\results.xlsx -m scan
+It can only scan file in it's own format.

+     odhum.py -f E:\malwares.xlsx -o E:\results.xlsx -m scan

- 4. TXT file scanning, results will be saved into xlsx file provided in command line. odhum.py -f E:\malwares.txt -o E:\results.xlsx -m scan
+ 4. TXT file scanning, results will be saved into xlsx file provided in command line.

+     odhum.py -f E:\malwares.txt -o E:\results.xlsx -m scan

+   i Auto Mode will calculate and scan hashes. ii save mode will only calculate hases iii scan mode will read input from given file and check for reputation.

  Further Threat Intelligence output will be added in future.